dasmiq/passim/README.md

 for further configuration options.

 ## <a name="locations"></a> Marking Locations inside Documents

-As mentioned above, the `text` field is interpreted as XML.
-The parser expands character entities and ignores tags.

 Documents may document their extent on physical pages with the `pages` field.
 This field is an array of `Page` regions with the following schema (here written in Scala):
 ```